-EMDR is an additional therapy method designed for trauma therapy.
-With EMDR the therapy the therapist provides a here-and-now stimulus as the client recounts his/her traumatic experiences.
+EMDR is a form of psychotherapy originally designed for trauma therapy.
+EMDR provides a here-and-now stimulus as the client recounts his/her traumatic memories.
 Tapping or eye movements keeps the client in the present and in the observer position.
 This keeps the client stable, so that he/she can remember stressful experiences without being re-traumatized.

-EMDR is very much a Gestalt-therapy type process and is very useful for integrating into gestalt therapy sessions.
+EMDR is very much a relational-therapy application which I find very useful for integrating into my work.

 Sometimes the client does stabilize after the therapeutic work.
 It is useful to be patient and listen to the patient’s current experience.
 The goal of the therapy is not to completely resolve every stress in one sitting, but to bring stability week to week, until the client learns to integrate the treatment.